-Nine Mo Nine Months Ended July 31, 2010 August 1, 2009 Income from discontinued operations, net of tax \$ - \$ 364 Gain on sale of discontinued operations, net of tax 859 Total income from discontinued operations, net of tax \$ 859 \$ 364 Diluted EPS from discontinued operations \$ 0.00 \$ 0.00
+5 Six Months Ended April 30, 2 011 May 1, 2010 Gain on sale of discontinued operations, net of tax \$6,500 \$ 859 Diluted EPS from discontinued operations \$ 0.02 \$0.00

 We sold our Baseband Chipset Business to MediaTek Inc. and our CPU voltage regulation and PC thermal monitoring business to certain subsidiaries of ON Semiconductor Corporation during the first quarter of fiscal 2008.
 Accordingly, we have presented the results of the operations of these businesses as discontinued operations within our consolidated financial statements.
-See Note 15 in the Notes to our Condensed Consolidated Financial Statements contained in Item 1 of this Quarterly Report on Form 10-Q for further information.